jsb58p/CS-303-Assignment-1/README.md

 Parameter 2: int
 -
-Integer representing the repition of the integer is being searched for.
+Integer representing the repition of the integer being searched for.
 Default is 1.
 If there are n array elements containing the value from Parameter 1, then passing n for the second parameter will return the index of the nth Parameter 1 value.
 If the value from Paramter 1 is not found, or the value passed for Parameter 2 is greater than n, then function returns -1.

 -Exception thrown if Parameter 2 is outside the bounds of possiblility (Parameter 2 is less than 1 or Parameter 2 is greater than the maximum size of the array).